-There are several other sectors, including Advanced Manufacturing, AI & Autonomous vehicles, Classic Cars, Medical Equipment, Arts, Leisure, Culture, Food & Drink and Financial Services, where the District either already has a strong presence which can be built upon or where opportunities exist to target investment.
+There are several other sectors, including Advanced Manufacturing, Al & Autonomous vehicles, Classic Cars, Medical Equipment, Arts, Leisure, Culture, Food & Drink and Financial Services, where the District either already has a strong presence which can be built upon or where opportunities exist to target investment.
+Whilst identifying areas of strength to build upon, it is important the District Council is flexible enough to take advantage of opportunities when they arise.